ORGANIZATION AND PROGRAM PROFILE

 - Policy understanding: map national and local waste regulation, assess and deliver policy insights to support our recycling program and lead the process to enable them

-- Business case analysis: develop a deep understanding of the waste management system, including sources of revenues and costs, identifying major institutional drivers to allow for a sustainable business case.
+- Business case and scaling vehicle analysis: develop a deep understanding of the waste management system, including sources of revenues and costs, identifying major institutional drivers to allow for a sustainable scaling model and business case.

 We are looking for candidates with public sector and management experience to oversee the implementation of the government and stakeholder workstream, reporting directly to the Program Manager.